6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 financial stress

-quitting the industry entirely
+eventually leaving the industry

-Sustainable pricing protects everyone.
+Sustainable pricing protects everyone — including the dogs.

-2. The Biggest Fear: Losing Clients
+2. The Big Fear: “What If Clients Leave?”

 You might lose a client.

-You don’t want to build a business around people who leave over £1.
+Because you don’t want to build a business around people who leave over £1.

-Truth 1: Most Clients Stay (Because You’re Not Easily Replaceable)
+Truth 1: Most Clients Stay

-Clients value:
+They value:

 trust